django-hurricane/django-hurricane/docs/usage.rst

 1. For the Debug Adapter Protocol (Visual Studio Code, Eclipse, ...)

    * a.
-Install Djanog-hurricane with the "debug" option: :code:`pip install django-hurricane[debug]`.
+Install Django-hurricane with the "debug" option: :code:`pip install django-hurricane[debug]`.

    * b.
 Run it with the "--debugger" flag, e.g.: :code:`python manage.py serve --debugger`.